Chaoses-Ib/ComfyScript/README.md

     SaveImage(image, 'ComfyUI')
 ```

-- A Jupyter Notebook is available at [runtime.ipynb](runtime.ipynb).
+A Jupyter Notebook example is available at [runtime.ipynb](runtime.ipynb).

 - [Type stubs](https://typing.readthedocs.io/en/latest/source/stubs.html) will be generated at [`script/runtime/__init__.pyi`](script/runtime/__init__.pyi) after loading.
 Mainstream editors can use them to help with coding: